textpattern/textpattern.github.io/brand/user-docs-guide.md

 {: .list--no-bullets style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
 ```

-Either way, the lists follow the 'examples' display to set them off from regular text, and they are _not_ marked up as code, because they are not; they're just lists.
+Either way, the lists are distinguished from regular lists, and they're not inappropriately marked up as `code`, because they are not code in this context; they're just lists.

 ### Definition lists